puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-3-2/01-working-with-puppets-trusted-facts/assignment.md

     ```
     appwiz
     ```
 1. Right-click __Puppet Agent (64-bit)__, select __Uninstall__, and follow the prompts to uninstall.
-Click OK on the dialogue box that says a reboot is necessary, but do not reboot.
+Click OK on the dialog box that indicates a reboot is necessary, but do not reboot.
     ✏️ **Note:** Uninstalling the agent removes the Puppet program directory, the agent service, and all related registry keys.
 This might take a couple of minutes.
     ⚠️ **Important:** The `data` directory remains intact, including all SSL keys.
 Completely remove the agent from the node in the next step.<br><br>